Inverness Street Market: Early history (1851–1867)

 The street was originally called Wellington Street for Arthur Wellesley; it was renamed Inverness Street in 1937 in honour of George VI who, prior to his coronation, held the titles of Duke of York and Earl of Inverness.

-As in the case of the former Plender Street Market, Inverness Street Market represents a remnant of Camden Town Market which moved off Camden High Street after the late nineteenth-century electrification of horse-drawn trams.
+As in the case of the former Plender Street Market, Inverness Street Market represents a remnant of Camden Town Market which moved off Camden High Street after the late nineteenth-century electrification of horse-drawn tram.

 Camden Town Market is described by Henry Mayhew in 1851 as consisting of 50 stalls.
 Unregulated street markets allowed London to grow explosively in the late nineteenth and early twentieth century.
 The traders could move easily to the new population centres and enabled people to buy provisions without having to travel to the central London wholesale markets.
 In the early morning traders would load their barrows at the wholesale markets, clean and sort the goods, and then sell them in the new suburban streets.
-In many cases, the sites of these markets became London’s modern high streets.
+In many cases, the sites of these markets became London's modern high streets.